-Most of the experimental observables which are sensitive to the properties of dense nuclear matter, like the flow of identified (anti-) particles, higher moments of event-by-event multiplicity distributions of conserved quantities, multi-strange (anti-) hyperons, dileptons, and particles containing charm quarks are extremely statistics-demanding.
-Therefore, the key feature of successful experiments will be rate capability in order to measure these observables with unprecedented precision.
+Most of the experimental observables which are sensitive to the properties of dense nuclear matter, like the flow of identified (anti-) particles, higher moments of eventby-event multiplicity distributions of conserved quantities, multi-strange (anti-) hyperons, di-leptons, and particles containing charm quarks are extremely statisticsdemanding.
+Therefore, the key feature of successful experiments will be rate capability in order to measure these observables with high precision.
 The experimental challenge is to combine a large-acceptance fast detector and a high-speed data read-out system with high-luminosity beams.

-The QCD phase diagram at large baryon chemical potentials has been explored by pioneering heavy-ion experiments performed at AGS in Brookhaven [15] and at low CERN-SPS beam energies [16].
-Due to the then available detector technologies these measurements were restricted to abundantly produced hadrons only.
-At the CERN-SPS, the NA61/SHINE experiment continues to search for the first-order phase transition by measuring hadrons using light and medium heavy ion beams [17].
+The QCD phase diagram at large baryon chemical potentials has been explored by pioneering heavy-ion experiments performed at AGS in Brookhaven and at low CERN-SPS beam energies.
+Because of the then available detector technologies these measurements were restricted to abundantly produced hadrons and to di-electron spectra with strongly limited statistics.
+At the CERN-SPS, the NA61/SHINE experiment continues to search for the first-order phase transition by measuring hadrons using light and medium heavy ion beams [16].
 This detector setup is limited to reaction rates of about 80 Hz.
 The existing HADES detector at SIS18 measures hadrons and electron pairs in heavy-ion collision systems with reaction rates up to 20 kHz.
-The STAR collaboration at RHIC has performed a beam energy scan from top energies down to $\sqrt{s{NN}} = 7.7 \text{ GeV}$, and plans to improve the statistical significance of the data in a second beam energy scan [18].
-At beam energies above $\sqrt{s{NN}} = 20 \text{ GeV}$, the reaction rates of STAR are limited to about 800 Hz by the TPC read-out, and drop down to a few Hz at beam energies below $\sqrt{s{NN}} = 8$ GeV because of the decreasing beam luminosity provided by the RHIC accelerator.
-At the Joint Institute for Nuclear Research (JINR) in Dubna, the fixed-target experiment BM@N is being developed at the Nuclotron to study heavy-ion collisions at gold beam energies up to about 4A GeV.
-Moreover, at JINR the Nuclotron-based Ion Collider fAcility NICA with the Multi-Purpose Detector (MPD) is under construction [19].
+The STAR collaboration at RHIC has performed a beam energy scan from top energies down to $\sqrt{s{NN}} = 7.7$ GeV, and plans to improve the statistical significance of the data in a second beam energy scan [17].
+At beam energies above $\sqrt{s{NN}} = 20$ GeV, the reaction rates of STAR are limited to about 800 Hz by the TPC read-out, and drop down to a few Hz at beam energies below $\sqrt{s{NN}} = 8$ GeV because of the decreasing beam luminosity provided by the RHIC accelerator.
+At the Joint Institute for Nuclear Research (JINR) in Dubna, the fixedtarget experiment BM@N is being developed at the Nuclotron to study heavy-ion collisions at gold beam energies up to about 4A GeV.
+Moreover, at JINR the Nuclotronbased Ion Collider facility NICA with the Multi-Purpose Detector (MPD) is under construction [18].
 The NICA collider is designed to run at a maximum luminosity of $L = 10^{27} \text{cm}^{-2} \text{s}^{-1}$ at collision energies between $\sqrt{s{NN}} = 8$ and 11 GeV corresponding to a reaction rate of 6 kHz for minimum bias Au+Au collisions.
 The interaction rate at NICA decreases to about 100 Hz because of low luminosity at $\sqrt{s{NN}} = 5$ GeV.

-The Facility for Antiproton and Ion Research (FAIR), currently under construction in Darmstadt, will offer the opportunity to study nuclear collisions at unprecedented interactions rates.
+The Facility for Antiproton and Ion Research (FAIR), currently under construction in Darmstadt, will offer the opportunity to study nuclear collisions at extreme interactions rates.
 The FAIR Modularized Start Version (MSV) comprises the SIS100 ring which provides energies for gold beams up to 11A GeV ($\sqrt{s{NN}}=4.9$ GeV), for Z=N nuclei up to 15A GeV, and for protons up to 30 GeV.
 In order to reach higher energies, a booster ring is needed.
 The space for this second accelerator is already foreseen in the ring tunnel building.
 The rate capabilities of existing and planned heavy-ion experiments are presented in Fig. 3 as a function of center-of-mass energy.